aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 The accelerator machines used for running the training jobs are automatically managed by [Karpenter](https://karpenter.sh/), which means, all machines used in data-preprocessing, and  training, are provisioned on-demand.

 To launch a data pre-processing or training job, all you need to do is install one of the pre-defined [machine-learning charts](./charts/machine-learning/) with a YAML file that defines inputs to the chart.
-Here is a [very quick example](./examples/accelerate/bert-glue-mrpc/README.md) that pre-trains Bert model pn Glue MRPC dataset using Hugging Face Accelerate.
+Here is a [very quick example](./examples/accelerate/bert-glue-mrpc/README.md) that pre-trains Bert model n Glue MRPC dataset using Hugging Face Accelerate.

 ## What is in the YAML file